DataDog/documentation/content/en/service_management/events/pipelines_and_processors/grok_parser.md

 ### Grok Syntax

-The Grok Parser enables you to extract attributes from semi-structured text messages.
-Grok comes with reusable patterns to parse integers, IP addresses, hostnames, etc. These values must be sent into the grok parser as strings.
+The Grok Parser extracts attributes from semi-structured text messages.
+Grok comes with reusable patterns to parse integers, IP addresses, hostnames, and more.
+These values must be sent into the grok parser as strings.

 You can write parsing rules with the `%{MATCHER:EXTRACT:FILTER}` syntax: